Over the years, I’ve help start indigenous churches in various housing units in our local jail by going in and making disciples.

-He couldn’t understand why, because (he claimed) he loved his son and was always telling him so.
+He couldn’t understand why because (he claimed) he loved his son and was always telling him so.

 He didn’t love his son, I continued, but loved his drugs more – and thus had not cared enough to be part of his son’s life as he grew up.
 This had deeply wounded his son, who felt unloved and worthless, and was now acting out.

-He began sobbing and admitted it was true – he loved his drugs more than his son.
+Once he got past the shock, he collapsed on his knees sobbing and admitted it was true – he loved his drugs more than his son.

 As he then openly confessed and repented, he found Jesus that morning …